 If you don’t have many reviews, here are a few ideas and “rules” about how to get reviews.

 How to gather reviews

-- Never pay for reviews.
-You should also never create fake reviews for yourself.
+- Never pay for reviews and never create fake reviews for yourself.
 It’s not ok, so just don’t.

-- Don’t be afraid to ask.
-The good news is that a recent survey from BrightLocal reveals that 70% of consumers will leave a review for your business when asked, either in person, on social media, or on email.
+- The good news is that a recent survey from BrightLocal reveals that 70% of consumers will leave a review for a business when asked.
+So don’t be afraid to ask, either in person, or on social media or on email.
 Obviously, you have to be aware of timing when asking.
 It can’t be random and ideally it’s soon enough after the customer has engaged with your business so that they haven’t forgotten the good details, but also leave it long enough that your product or service has had time to work – don’t ask for a review on your organic sunscreen a customer bought for their holiday before they’ve even left.

 - Asking without asking, or passive review collecting is a thing.
 You might feel a little embarrassed or weird asking for a review at first (not forgetting that you could be missing out on 70% of your customers leaving a review), so a good way to get reviews without asking is to give customers hints, like leaving a link in your email signature, or if you’re a business that takes bookings maybe include a link in confirmation emails, or just leave a button in plain sight on your website so people know that they can leave a review.

-- Make it as easy as possible for the customer.
+- But the most important thing to consider if you’re going to ask for a review is that you have to make it as easy as possible for the customer.
 Don’t just say please leave a review, give them a link to follow so it only takes a few clicks and minutes to leave a review.
 See how to get a unique link to your Google My Business review page below.

-Your unique link makes it easy for customers to give reviews
+Your unique link to make it easy for customers to give reviews

 We’re going to show you how to get reviews on Google.
 Google is still the dominant search engine so a very good place to start gathering reviews, but there are obviously lots of other places you can get reviewed as well.